Dual BA/MA or BS/MA Degree in International Affairs

 The majority of full-time students are expected to finish the program in 5 years, as opposed to the six years if both programs are pursued separately.
 Undergraduate students from participating programs at Loyola will be able to pursue a dual BA/MA-BS/MA in International Affairs.
 A participating History student, for example, would achieve a dual BA in History/MA in International Affairs.
 A participating Psychology student would achieve a dual BS in Psychology/MA in International Affairs.

 Joint degrees can be obtained for the following majors: Criminal Justice & Criminology (BA/MA), Global and International Studies (BA/MA), History (BA/MA), Philosophy (BA/MA), Political Science (BA/MA), Psychology (BS/MA), Sociology (BA/MA), and Theology (BA/MA).
-Students will also be able to take graduate courses in the School of Communication, the School of Education (International Education), the School of Social Work, and the School of Law.
+Students will also be able to take graduate courses in the School of Communication, the School of Education (International Education), and the School of Social Work.

 Students will graduate from our program having achieved: